 Solar cables that are free from halogen have a better-quality performance in the case of catching fire.
 A good solar cable must not trigger a fire.

-Have small outside diameter:
+Have a small outside diameter:

 Optional strengthening is also required to protect against marten, rodents, and termites.